 Friday, November 22, 2013

 Earlier this year, two of my sound art works were exhibited on a lathe cut polycarbonate record at the 55th Venice Biennale.
 The work was presented as part of the Road to Nowhere panel discussion at the University of Venice.
 The sound art works on the disc where: The Snow of Your Name, with music by myself, Ariel Lorca, Eleonor Sandresky (Philip Glass Ensemble), Mick Rossi (Philip Glass Ensemble), and David Crowell (Philip Glass Ensemble); and: Oannes (Reprise), with music by myself, Ariel Lorca, Julia Kent (Antony and the Johnsons), Jem Finer (The Pogues), and Andrew Sterman (Philip Glass Ensemble).
 You can hear one of the compositions here: https://soundcloud.com/paulamlehn/oannes-reprise This is the second time my work has been presented at Venice.
 In 2005, one of my text works, Untitled, was exhibited at the Isola della Poesia, at the 51st Venice Biennale.

 Wednesday, October 30, 2013

 Painter Gerhard Richter is providing cover art for several of my forthcoming album works: Blood of Union, The Heart Flutters on a Thread and Loves the Errors of Its Killer, and: A Walk to the End of the World.
-I am delighted that Gerhard appreciated my sound art work to the extent that he was prepared to have his own visual art be presented with it.
 My heartfelt thanks to Gerhard.